The Best (and Worst) Electric Cars in 2023

 2023 ioniq 5 interior

-Federal Tax Credit: In August of 2022, the new revisions to the EV tax credit took away this incentive from the IONIQ 5.
+Federal Tax Credit: The new revisions to the EV tax credit took away this incentive from the IONIQ 5.
 See full details here.
 State incentives may apply.

 Did You Know?
 The IONIQ 5 and it’s sibling the Kia EV6 are by far the fastest-charging EVs under $50,000.
 The IONIQ 5 has two years of free charging at Electrify America.